monikastrah/431-2020/classes/class14/README.md

 ## What Should I Be Working On?

 1. [Project A](https://thomaselove.github.io/431-2020-projectA/) is due 2020-10-20 at Noon.
-    - If you need another revision after today, it will be due at **TIME TO BE SPECIFIED BY DR LOVE**
+    - If you need another revision, the deadline (either today at 6 PM or tomorrow at noon) is specified on Canvas.
 2. [Lab 05](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab05/lab05.md) is due 2020-10-26 at 9 PM.
 3. Before Class 15 (2020-10-13), you should have read Spiegelhalter's Introduction and Chapters 1-9.